Sitetheory/Sitetheory-Docs/Stratus/Stratus-Components.rst

 NOTE: See our :doc:`Components documentation </1.0/Overview/Stratus-Components>` for an overview of Component Architecture if you want to build your own.

-Stratus components are available on any page by adding the stratus component name, e.g. "[TODO]".
+Stratus components are available on any page by adding the stratus component name.
 A few basic Stratus components are defined in the Stratus.js library.
 And Sitetheory has created custom Stratus Components which are specific to our platform.
-These are located in the most relevant related bundle in the Resources/public/js/stratus/ folder and defined in Sitetheory's stratus config file (CoreBundle/Resources/public/js/boot/config.js, e.g. `stratus-carousel`.
+These are located in the most relevant related bundle's Resources/public/js/stratus/ folder and defined in Sitetheory's stratus config file (CoreBundle/Resources/public/js/boot/config.js, e.g. `stratus-carousel`.

 ############################